 On March 8, 2023, the Company entered into two non-redemption agreements (collectively, the "Non-Redemption Agreements") with certain of its existing Public Shareholders (the "Non-Redeeming Shareholders").
-Pursuant to the two Non-Redemption Agreements, each of the Non-Redeeming Shareholders agreed to (a) not redeem 1,000,000 Public Shares held by each party on the date of the Non-Redemption Agreements in connection with the vote to amend the Company's Amended and Restated Memorandum and Articles of Association to extend the date by which the Company has to consummate an initial Business Combination from March 23, 2023 to September 25, 2023 (the "Proposed Extension" and such extended date, the "Extended Date") and (b) vote their Public Shares in favor of the Extension presented by the Company for approval by its shareholders.
+Pursuant to the two Non-Redemption Agreements, each of the Non-Redeeming Shareholders agreed to (a) not redeem 1,000,000 Public Shares held by each party on the date of the Non-Redemption Agreements in connection with the vote to amend the Company's Amended and Restated Memorandum and Articles of Association to extend the date by which the Company has to consummate an initial Business Combination from March 23, 2023 to September 25, 2023 (the "Extended Date") and (b) vote their Public Shares in favor of the Extension presented by the Company for approval by its shareholders.
 In connection with the foregoing, the Company agreed to pay to each Non-Redeeming Shareholder \$0.033 per Share in cash, an aggregate of \$66,000 per month through the Extended Date.
-The value of the shareholder non-redemption agreements of \$96,000 was determined to be an issuance cost in accordance with Staff Accounting Bulletin Topic 5A and as such recorded to accumulated deficit as of the date the agreements were executed.
-As of March 31, 2023, the total outstanding shareholder redemption liability is \$363,000 which is included in the condensed balance sheets.
-There was no outstanding shareholder redemption liability as of December 31, 2022.
+The value of the shareholder Non-Redeemption Agreements of \$396,000 was determined to be an issuance cost in accordance with Staff Accounting Bulletin Topic 5A and as such recorded to accumulated deficit as of the date the agreements were executed.
+As of June 30, 2023, the total outstanding shareholder redemption liability is \$264,000 which is included in the condensed consolidated balance sheets.
+There was no outstanding shareholder redemption 131, 2022.